datagrok-ai/public/help/access/file-shares.md

 ## File sharing and access control

-In Datagrok, you can share files in two ways: by sharing the actual file (or folder), or by sharing an URL that points to it.
+You can share files in two ways: by sharing the actual file (or folder), or by sharing an URL that points to it.
 To share an URL, open the file in Datagrok and copy the URL from the address bar.
 To access the file from the link provided, users must have permissions to open it.
 Once the file is open, users can download the file and then upload it to their **Home** directory, or [save the file as a project](/datagrok/create-project.md).
 The URL links never expire and can't be revoked.

 :::tip